jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

   <br style="clear: both" />
 </div>

-The &#8216;Replicator&#8217; appliance is now deployed into vCenter and powered on.
+The 'Replicator' appliance is now deployed into vCenter and powered on.
 Once it has established network communication with the CX environment you will see a success notification:

 <div id='gallery-49' class='gallery galleryid-303 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>